Crown Prince Hyomyeong

-Crown Prince Hyomyeong (18 September 1809 – 25 June 1830), personal name Yi Yeong, and posthumously honored as King Munjo, was a member of the Joseon dynasty.
+Crown Prince Hyomyeong (18 September 1809 – 25 June 1830), personal name Yi Yeong, also known by his temple name King Munjo, was the only son of King Sunjo, the 23rd monarch of Joseon, and the father of King Heonjong.
+Following the establishment of the Korean Empire, he was honored as Emperor Ik.

-Life and death
+Biography

-The prince was the eldest son of King Sunjo, husband of Queen Sinjeong and father of King Heonjong.
+Yi Yeong was the eldest child of King Sunjo and Queen Sunwon.

-In 1817, the prince was admitted to the Sungkyunkwan.
-In 1819, he was titled Crown Prince of Joseon.
-A genius in literature and the arts, he created several court dances and used court ritual and the arts to validate and augment the King's control over the government.
+In 1817, he was admitted to the Sungkyunkwan.
+In 1819, he was appointed as crown prince.
+A genius in literature and the arts, he was a writer and composer, and created several court dances.
+He used court ritual to validate and augment the king's control over the government.

-Hyomyeong first became active in politics when he was only 17, due to his father being ill.

-Known to have pursued various political reforms, the prince served as Regent in 1827 until his death 3 years later at age 20.
+Yi Yeong first became active in politics at the age of 17, due to his father illness.
+He pursued various political reforms and his avoidance of nepotism created several enemies amongst his maternal relatives.
+The prince served as regent from 1827 until his death three years later.

-He did have some enemies amongst his maternal relatives, but avoided nepotism and was a talented writer, composer and choreographer.

 Legacy

-The prince was commemorated in an album of six scenes created to celebrate the commencement of his learning at the Songgyungwan, one of a number of documentary paintings (gungjung girokhwa) of the Joseon period.
+The prince was commemorated in an album of six scenes created to celebrate the commencement of his learning at Sungkyunkwan, one of a number of documentary paintings of the Joseon period.

-Among 53 Joseon jeongjaes or court dances which remain, 26 are his works.
-His "Chunaengjeon" (Dance of the Spring Nightingale) is the best known and most beloved traditional court dance for its gentle and poetic movements.
-He was one of the most important people in Korean Court ritual history, along with King Sejong.
+Among the 53 remaining Joseon court dances, 26 are his works.
+His Chunaengjeon ("Dance of the Spring Nightingale") is the best known and most beloved traditional court dance for its gentle and poetic movements.
+He is one of the most prominent figures in the history of Korean court rituals, along with Sejong the Great.

-His full posthumous name

-Crown Prince Hyomyeong has the longest posthumous name for a member of nobility of Korea.